05sanjaykumar/Price-Tracker/README.md

 ### 📌 **Overview:**

-**Price Pulse** is a full-stack AI-powered product aggregator and smart deal recommender.
+**Easy Buy** is a full-stack AI-powered product aggregator and smart deal recommender.
 It tracks, analyzes, and summarizes e-commerce product listings from multiple platforms.
 It goes beyond price tracking — offering intelligent insights, product comparisons, and potential purchase recommendations through AI summarization.

 It's designed as a **future-ready tool** that can evolve into a full-blown SaaS product, freelance offering, or B2B plugin.